 NATALYA SVERJENSKY is a San Francisco based Partner at Within People, a global partnership that helps people find purpose and grow.
 It works with organizations across sectors to embed purpose in brand and culture.
 Recent Within People clients in the third sector include UNESCO, Open Africa and Raleigh International.

 Natalya will present "Mastering Your Elevator Speech" on January 28, 2016, at Foundation Center San Francisco.
-If you'll be in the San Francisco area and would like to attend, register to save your spot.

 Subscribe to Our Blog